Palawan is the Best Island in the World

 8. Dubbed as “the craziest dive site in the Philippines,” Barracuda Lake in the Coron Bay, declared as one of the world’s natural and beautiful sanctuaries, is an interesting and unusual diving spot in Palawan.
 What’s more interesting about it is that it is located at the top of a volcano crater noted for its dreamy scenery, blue-turquoise waters, and limestone cliffs.

-9. A home to exotic and rare animal species that roams freely, Caluit Island Wildlife Sanctuary in Busuanga, Palawan in northern Calamines Island makes it one of the popular tourist destination in the area.
+9. Home to exotic and rare animal species that roam freely, Caluit Island Wildlife Sanctuary in Busuanga, Palawan in northern Calamines Island makes it one of the popular tourist destinations in the area.

 10. Dubbed as the “Cradle of the Philippine Civilization,” Tabon Caves is an archaeological place to visit if you are in Palawan.
-This is the place where the 22,000 year old Tabon man was discovered with his tools along with artifacts like burial jars, earthenware, jade ornament, and other jewellery.
+This is the place where the 22,000-year-old Tabon man was discovered with his tools along with artifacts like burial jars, earthenware, jade ornament, and other jewelry.
 This makes Tabon Caves of great importance to the history and heritage of the country.

 Crocodiles Skin at the Puerto Princesa Crocodile Farm by Benson Kua via Flickr

-12. It is a home to Palawan Wildlife Rescue and Conservation Center which serves as a sanctuary to Philippine crocodiles endemic to the country.
-In here you will find fresh water and salt water crocodiles.
+12. It is home to Palawan Wildlife Rescue and Conservation Center which serves as a sanctuary to Philippine crocodiles endemic to the country.
+Here you will find freshwater and saltwater crocodiles.